2600hz/monster-ui/docs/tutorial.md

 	var $ = require('jquery'),
 		_ = require('lodash'),
-		monster = require('monster'),
+		monster = require('monster');
-		toastr = require('toastr');

-jQuery, _, monster and toastr should already be loaded most of the time, but this will allow you to access those variables.
+jQuery, _, and monster should already be loaded most of the time, but this will allow you to access those variables.

 Once the list of dependencies has been created, we create an "app" object, that will contain all the JS functions of your app, and also some attributes needed by monster.